imyrvold/imyrvold.github.io-ivan/Content/hummingbird/firestore-hummingbird.md

 FirestoreService will create a new `TokenResult`, and store it in the private var `token`.
 This token will be used in the `Authorization` header of API requests to Firestore.

 Make another Swift file under the `Services` folder, with the name `JWTToken`.
-It contains static methods to create JWT tokens used by `FirestoreService`.
+It contains static methods to create JWT needed used by `FirestoreService`.

 ```swift
 import Foundation